* This is the Consumer Version. *

 Although conversion disorder tends to develop during late childhood to early adulthood, it may appear at any age.
 The disorder appears to be more common among women.

-The symptoms—such as paralysis of an arm or leg or loss of sensation in a part of the body—suggest nervous system dysfunction.
+The symptoms of conversion disorder—such as paralysis of an arm or leg or loss of sensation in a part of the body—suggest nervous system dysfunction.
 Other symptoms may resemble a seizure or involve problems with thinking, difficulty swallowing, or loss of one of the special senses, such as vision or hearing.

 Often, symptoms begin after some distressing social or psychologic event.
-Symptoms are not intentional.
-They are severe enough to cause substantial distress and to interfere with functioning.
+Symptoms are not consciously produced.
+That is, people are not faking their symptoms.
+Symptoms are severe enough to cause substantial distress and to interfere with functioning.